 5.7 Monitoring: The position should be monitored for as long as necessary thereafter.
 Action may include:

-5.8 Formal complaint: If the victim or his/her parents are not satisfied with the action taken, they should be advised to make a formal complaint, according to the complaints procedure outlined on the College’s website.
+5.8 Formal complaint: If the victim or his/her parents are not satisfied with the action taken, they should be advised to make a formal complaint, according to the complaints procedure outlined in the College’s Complaints Policy.